What Is The Best Midge Repellent? My Honest Opinion

 I also know several hikers who swear by both of them.
 I’ve tried several different midge/mosquito repellents out there and the following have undoubtedly been the best I’ve ever got my hands on.

 There’s a lot of debate out there as to whether DEET is good or bad for you.
 No solid evidence can prove that it is detrimental to human health when applied correctly.

-It should be mentioned that the higher percentage of DEET DOES NOT mean you are better protected, it simply means that you are protected for a longer period of time.
+It should be mentioned that a higher percentage of DEET DOES NOT mean you are better protected, it simply means that you are protected for a longer period of time.

 Year after year, without fail, DEET has proved to be the most effective chemical used in insect repellents.

-For a much more detailed overview on DEET, check out my exclusive post here.
+For a much more detailed overview of DEET, check out my exclusive post here.

 - 100% DEET free.

 - Can be bought literally everywhere in the Highlands of Scotland.

 - It doesn’t wash away with sweat or rain.